Skip to main content

 Point 2

-Limit heavy intakes in technical areas.
+Limit heavy intakes in technical zones.

 Point 3